madhuravius/brains/README.md

 All commands are wrapped in the Makefile; run `make help` for a quick overview of available targets.

+## Results

+So far, have successfully vibed out:

+* [brains.pads.sh](https://brains.pads.sh) - very simple application that acts as a redirect-heavy Next.js application that either routes for `curl` requests or redirects here for web.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE.md) file for details.